wp-plugins/google-maps-v3-shortcode/readme.txt

 == Frequently Asked Questions ==
 = How do I add a map to my post =

 Using shortcodes in the edit box for your post.
+The address parameter for the address, and the "z" parameter for zoom level (ex: 0=world, 20=really zoomed in)

-Ex: [map address="New York, USA"]
+Ex: [map address="New York, USA" z="15"]

 See a full description of available shortcodes here: